The 9 most dangerous foods for dogs

-- Avocados contain “persin”, which is a substance that is found in the bark, leaves, pits, and meat of avocados and can be toxic for dogs in high doses.
+- Avocados contain “persin”, a substance found in the bark, leaves, pits, and meat of avocados and can be toxic for dogs in high doses.
 As the avocado ripens, the persin is lessened.

-- In actuality, the main danger here is if you have avocado plants or just a lot of avocados laying around.
-The fruit itself is high fat, the pits can cause choking and eating in excess may result in vomiting, diarrhea, and myocardial damage due to the persin.
+- In actuality, the main danger here is if you have avocado plants or just a lot of avocados lying around.
+The fruit itself is high fat, the pits can cause choking, and eating in excess may result in vomiting, diarrhea, and myocardial damage due to the persin.

 - Symptoms: Vomiting, diarrhea, abdominal discomfort.

-- Treatment: This is worth a call to the vet if a lot of avocados were eaten, or perhaps Fido was chewing on the tree.
+- Treatment: This is worth a call to the vet if many avocados were eaten, or perhaps Fido was chewing on the tree.